 Butterbeer with cockroach clusters The Three Broomsticks Butterbeer I had to bribe the owner of the “Three Broomsticks” with a magical teapot to get her recipe.
 One tablespoon of butter One cup of unfiltered apple cider 1 tablespoon of mulling spices.
 Mango Lemonade.
 Cajun Lemonade.
 Green Monster Smoothie.
 30 Shots.
 Perfect Iced Coffee.
 Iced coffee is my life.

 When I wake up, often around the time party animals on the west coast are just heading home, I start each day not with a cup of freshly brewed hot java, but with a tall, blessed glass of creamy iced coffee in a glass.
 I’ve been an iced coffee freakazoid for years and years.
 To say I couldn’t live without it is an understatement.
 It gives me the tools I need to cope.
 Iced coffee is a complicated thing, and there are many different approaches.
+One would think that one could merely pour brewed coffee into a glass full of ice and call it a day…but I find that method extremely flawed.
+First, no matter how packed with ice the glass is, once the hot coffee hits, some of the ice is bound to melt.
 1. Given the previous set of facts, one would assume that the logical solution would be to brew hot coffee, then transfer the brew to the fridge, allow it to cool, and use it to make iced coffee from there.